MrAori/Scalpers-House-Unity/README.md

 # No Build?

-You would need to make the build yourself due to the change of Unity's recent install fee change.
+You would need to make the build yourself due to Unity's recent install fee changes.
 For the time being, a build download will not be available until this change doesn't roll out.
+Thanks Unity for screwing over your developers and other small companies that use your engine for their projects.